ZackMagnotti/dungeons/arena-of-urrk/session.md

 [Knowledge Local/Architecture 15]
 - Dwarven cities like this are often built with secret catacombs and other hidden underground passages.

-It is on one of these narrow streets the party finds the Lager Cellar tavern - the front door wedged tightly, almost hidden, between a blacksmithery and a butcher's storefront.
+It is on one of these narrow streets the party finds the Dust Cellar tavern - the front door wedged tightly, almost hidden, between a blacksmithery and a butcher's storefront.